mui/material-ui/examples/base-ui-vite-tailwind-ts/README.md

-# Base UI - Vite.js example with Tailwind CSS
+# Base UI - Vite.js example with Tailwind CSS in TypeScript

 [Base UI](https://mui.com/base-ui/) is a library of unstyled React UI components and hooks.